 Is there anything better than slurping on a noodle bowl?
 The broth in this one is fabulous.
-Guzzle it after you finish eating the noodles, tofu and veggies with chopsticks.
+Guzzle it after you finish chopsticking the noodles, tofu and veggies.
 The vegetables are added in stages so they can be piled separately onto the noodles, for esthetic appeal.
-But, as my mother used to inelegantly point out, it’s all going to the same place, so you can try a faster free-for-all (see variation, below).
-For this filling meal, you’ll spend a total of 125 calories per person.
+But, as my mother used to inelegantly point out, it’s all going to the same place, so you can try a faster free-for-all (variation below).
+For this filling meal, you’ll spend a total of 125 calories per person, thanks largely to the shirataki noodles.
 It’s vegan, too.
-(All about shirataki: check my blog.)
+(All about shirataki: Do You Believe in Miracles?)

 8 oz (250 g) tofu shirataki angel-hair noodles, rinsed